Love Island narrator Iain Stirling opens show with emotional tribute to Caroline Flack: "I'm gonna miss you Caz"

 Flack’s family announced she had died on Saturday 15th February after her lawyer told Associated Press she had taken her own life.

-The show was cancelled for two nights in respect to her family, and returned on 17th February with a sombre start.
+The show was pulled from the schedules for two nights as a sign of respect to her family, and returned on 17th February with a sombre start.

 The voice of Love Island Stirling began the episode by saying: “We are all absolutely devastated by the tragic news that Caroline, a much loved member of our Love Island family, has passed away.